| |

 The simple construction and details allow this design to be knit up in many different fibers and colors sure to fit your own personal style.

-Designed with an asymmetrical shape, the shawl can be worn in a few different ways for a relaxed fit and extra comfort.
+Designed with an asymmetrical shape, the shawl can be worn in a few different ways for a relaxed fit.

-Scroll down for the free pattern or purchase the inexpensive 8-page ad-free PDF in my shop here.
+Please scroll down to view the free pattern or purchase the inexpensive 8-page ad-free PDF in my shop here.

 knitted asymmetrical shawl